Rehab Success Rates

 What Does Treatment Success Require?

-If you’re thinking about going to rehab, you probably want to know if it will work.
+Developing new daily routines, new friends, new self-care habits, and new ways of dealing with conflict have helped people transform how they view themselves and sobriety as a positive thing instead of a difficult challenge.
+If you’re considering going to rehab, you probably want to know if it will work.
 Will rehab help you stay sober?
 The short answer is that people who go to rehab are more likely to stay sober than people who try to quit on their own.
-The long answer is that for treatment to be successful, two things must happen [7] [8].
+The long answer is that for treatment to be successful, two things must happen [6][7].

 Perception of Sobriety and Addiction:

-When someone wants to stop using drugs or alcohol and decides to live a sober life, they may choose to get help from treatment or rehab.
+When someone decides to live a sober life, they may choose to get help from treatment or rehab.
 Studies have shown that treatment can help people stay sober for longer than if they try to stop using on their own.
-But in order for treatment to be successful, the person must see their drug or alcohol use as a problem and truly want to change their ways.
-This is called “cognitive reorganization.”
-It means that treatment should help the person understand why they want to stop using and help them adopt new thoughts, behaviors, and beliefs that support a sober lifestyle.
-Research suggests that people who are motivated to change from within are more likely to stay sober in the long term, rather than people who are motivated by external factors like guilt.
+For treatment to be successful, the person must see their drug or alcohol use as a problem and want to change their ways.
+“Cognitive reorganization” helps people understand why they want to stop using and helps them develop new thoughts, behaviors, and beliefs that support a sober lifestyle.
+Research suggests that people who are motivated to change from within are more likely to stay sober in the long term than people who are motivated by external factors like guilt.

-Staying sober means making a choice to live without drugs or alcohol.
+Sobriety means making a choice to live without drugs or alcohol.
 Studies have shown that the best way to be successful in this is by changing the way a person thinks about their addiction and their sobriety.
-This is called a “cognitive reorganization.”
-This means that treatment should help someone see that their drug or alcohol use is a problem, and motivate them to make a real change in their life.
+This is called a “cognitive reorganization” and means that treatment should help someone see that their drug or alcohol use is a problem and motivate them to make a real change in their life.

-Research shows that people who are motivated to change by their own feelings and beliefs are more likely to be successful than those who are motivated by external pressures, like guilt.
-A big part of this change is making new lifestyle choices, such as finding new hobbies, career, and friends who don’t use drugs or alcohol.
-These changes help give a person a new identity as a sober person, and make it more difficult to relapse since it would mean giving up things they care about.
+Research shows that people motivated to change by their own feelings and beliefs are more likely to be successful than those motivated by external pressures like guilt.
+A big part of this change is making new lifestyle choices, such as finding new hobbies, careers, and friends who don’t use drugs or alcohol.
+These changes can help someone develop a new identity as a sober person, making it more difficult to replace.

 Find Success in Rehab at Tree House Recovery